joba-1/Reflowino/README.md

 Work in progress.

+* Built into oven.
+Works fine.
+Currently no ADS1115 but internal A0 and only one NTC.
+* Temperature can be set via webpage and is maintained by pid loop.
+* PID parameters need optimization.
+20% overshoot.
-* a pwm style duty cycle of the SSR can be controlled via webserver
+* A pwm style fixed duty cycle of the SSR can be controlled via webpage
 * OTA is working to avoid touching high voltage stuff
-* Syslog does not work.
-Loosing Wifi connection if I enable it :(
+* Syslog works.
+Needed to give A0 to WIFI ~10ms within 40ms
-* Theory for temperature measuring is mostly done (see below).
-Waiting for ADS1115...
+* Theory for temperature measuring is done (see below).
+Maybe needs a bit more calibration.

-## TODO
+## Todo

-* verify temperature measurement actually works
-* feedback loop to follow set temperature
+* PID parameters via webpage
-* define temperature profile via web page
+* Define temperature profile via web page
-* means to store/retrieve profiles (could be spiffs, EEPROM, MQTT persistent topics, ...)
+* eans to store/retrieve profiles (could be spiffs, EEPROM, MQTT persistent topics, ...)
 * Provide status via Neopixel colors, mqtt, webpage

-## NTC Temperature measurement
+## NTC Temperature Measurement

 Formula for getting temperature in K from measuring Rntc